PVDoriginal/firefly/README.md

 You can see all the firely versions [here](https://crates.io/crates/bevy_firefly/versions).

-Here is a basis example of integrating firefly into a bevy app:
+Here is a basic example of integrating firefly into a bevy app:

 ```Rs
 use bevy::prelude::*;